devtut/generate/docs/python/python-anti-patterns.md

 if result is not None:
     print(result / 2)
 else:
-    print(x, "could not be processed")
+    print(x, &quot;could not be processed&quot;)

 ```

-However, a clearer and [possibly more pythonic way](http://web.archive.org/web/20170405113730/https://docs.python.org/3/glossary.html#term-eafp) is to use exceptions, for example:
+However, a clearer and [possibly more pythonic way](https://docs.python.org/3/glossary.html#term-eafp) is to use exceptions, for example:

 ```
 x = 5
 try:
     print(intensive_f(x) / 2)
 except TypeError: # The exception raised if None + 1 is attempted
-    print(x, "could not be processed")
+    print(x, &quot;could not be processed&quot;)

 ```